 Marijuana Growing Supplies

 If you are new to hydroponic cannabis, the most common question is, “which marijuana growing supplies are needed to get started?”
-We have searched for the most essential marijuana growing supplies, and listed some of the best options here.
+We have searched for the most essential marijuana growing supplies, tools, products, and equipment and listed some of the best options here.

 Hydroponic Systems for Growing Marijuana

 The first consideration on your marijuana growing supplies checklist is choosing a hydroponic system.
 Hydroponic cannabis can be grown using a variety of techniques, including Ebb and Flow, Deep Water Culture (DWC), Drip, Nutrient Film Technique (NFT), and aeroponics.
 There is no correct system to use, so you are free to choose the hydroponic system which suits your growing environment and time limitations.

 While some cannabis growers construct their own DIY hydroponic systems, the easiest option is to purchase a hydroponics kit.
 We compare a variety of different hydroponic systems and kits in our “Hydroponic Weed System” page.
 This page includes a variety of the best hydroponic systems for growing marijuana, so be sure to read this before choosing your other marijuana growing supplies.
 Here are a couple examples from the page:

 Hydroponics uses soilless grow media to suspend roots of cannabis plants.
 Cannabis grow mediums act to support the plants and to keep roots oxygenated and hydrated.
 These mediums are inert and do not possess any form of nutrients.
 They act only to suspend roots as nutrient solution floods the grow bed.